JaneliaSciComp/jacs-cm/docs/ComposeDeployment.md

 At minimum, you must customize the following:
 1. Configured the `UNAME` and `GNAME` to your liking.
 Ideally, these should be your username and primary group.
 2. Setup `REDUNDANT_STORAGE` and `NON_REDUNDANT_STORAGE` to point to directories accessible by `UNAME`:`GNAME`.
+If you want to use the defaults, you may need to create these directories and set the permissions yourself.
 3. Set `HOST1` to the hostname you are deploying on.
-Use a fully-qualified hostname -- it should match the SSL certificate you intend to use.
+If possible, use a fully-qualified hostname -- it should match the SSL certificate you intend to use.
 4. Fill in all the unset passwords with >8 character passwords.
 You should only use alphanumeric characters, special characters are not currently supported.
 5. Generate 32-byte secret keys for JWT_SECRET_KEY and MONGODB_SECRET_KEY.

 ## Enable Databases (optional)

 Currently, Janelia runs MongoDB and MySQL outside of the Swarm, so they are commented out in the deployment.
-If you'd like to run the databases as part of the swarm, edit the yaml f iles under ./deployments/jacs/ and uncomment the databases.
+If you'd like to run the databases as part of the swarm, edit the yaml files under ./deployments/jacs/ and uncomment the databases.

 ## Initialize Filesystems

 The first step is to initialize the filesystem.
 Ensure that your `REDUNDANT_STORAGE` (default: /opt/jacs), `NON_REDUNDANT_STORAGE` (default: /data) directories exist and can be written to by your UNAME:GNAME user (default: docker-nobody).
+If you are using Docker for Mac, you'll need to take the additional step of configuring share paths at Docker -> Preferences... -> File Sharing.
+Add both `REDUNDANT_STORAGE` and `NON_REDUNDANT_STORAGE` and then click "Apply & Restart" to save your changes.

-Then, run the initialization procedure:
+Next, run the filesystem initialization procedure:

 ```
 ./manage.sh init-local-filesystem
 ```

+You should see output about directories being created and initialized.
+If there are any errors, they need to be resolved before moving further.

-Now you can manually edit the files found in `CONFIG_DIR`.
+Once the initialization is complete, you can manually edit the files found in `CONFIG_DIR`.
 You can use these configuration files to customize much of the JACS environment.

 ### SSL Certificates

-At this point, **it is strongly recommended is to replace the self-signed certificates** in `CONFIG_DIR/certs/*` on each server with your own certificates signed by a Certificate Authority:
+At this point, **it is strongly recommended is to replace the self-signed certificates** in `CONFIG_DIR/certs/*` with your own certificates signed by a Certificate Authority:
 ```
 sudo cp /path/to/your/certs/cert.{crt,key} $CONFIG_DIR/certs/
 sudo chown docker-nobody:docker-nobody $CONFIG_DIR/certs/*